syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-TreeView/Filtering.md

 ---
 layout: post
-title: Filtering support | WindowsForms | Syncfusion
+title: Filtering in Windows Forms MultiColumn TreeView control | Syncfusion
-description: Learn about filtering support in Syncfusion Windows Forms  MultiColumnTreeView control and more details.
+description: Learn about Filtering support in Syncfusion Windows Forms MultiColumn TreeView control and more details.
 platform: WindowsForms
 control: MultiColumnTreeView
 documentation: ug
 ---

-# Filtering in MulticolumnTreeView
+# Filtering in Windows Forms MultiColumn TreeView

 Filtering is the process of retrieving the values from a collection that satisfies the specified condition.